-First, the Indictment alleges that Mr. Kwok falsely stated that HCN had the "attribute of currency" because "[i]t has 20% gold . . . it is linked to gold . . . clear gold directly . . . no matter how much it raises, 20% will turn to gold."
-(Id., ¶ 18(a).)
+Second, the Indictment alleges that Mr. Kwok falsely stated that HCN had the "attribute of currency" because "[i]t has 20% gold . . . it is linked to gold . . . clear gold directly . . . no matter how much it raises, 20% will turn to gold."
+(Id., ¶ 19(a)(i).)
 The Indictment further alleges that Mr. Kwok misrepresented that "[i]f the H coin is worthless, [the issuer of Hcoin] can sell all 20% of gold, exchange it to you, and become your money . . . [o]r take all the value of 20% gold and ask everyone to unify it and make it yours."
-(Id., ¶ 18(b) (second alteration in original).)
-Even assuming this statement is inaccurate, it is not material.
+(Id., ¶ 19(a)(ii) (second alteration in original).)
+Even assuming these statements to be inaccurate, they are not material.
 Regardless of whether HCN was literally "linked to gold," the "meaningful" manner in which statement would actually "matter" to an investor is in assessing whether HCN was adequately backed by assets to protect its value in the event in a downturn.
 See Calderon, 944 F.3d at 86.
-There is no allegation in the Indictment that there was any a deficit in the reserve-indeed, to the contrary, the Indictment alleges that the government seized more than \$450 million from the exchange (which, could act as a reserve) and that, despite Mr. Kwok's arrest and the seizure of funds, the value of HCN has not declined (meaning that market participants, i.e., the government's alleged victims, are not concerned about the value of their coins crashing or that the coins are inadequately backstopped).
-Moreover, even if Mr. Kwok did erroneously claim that the reserve was comprised in part by gold, the Indictment does not allege that Mr. Kwok had any unique knowledge about or access to the manner in which the Himalaya Exchange maintained its reserve, be it in gold, cash, or some other asset.
+There is no allegation in the Indictment that there was any deficit in the reserve-indeed, to the contrary, the Indictment alleges that the government seized more than \$450 million from the Exchange (which, could act as a reserve) and that, despite Mr. Kwok's arrest and the seizure of funds, the value of HCN has not declined (meaning that market participants, i.e., the government's alleged victims, are not concerned about the value of their coins crashing or that the coins are inadequately backstopped).
+Moreover, even https://hch-hex-pub-lon-p5-compli-01.s3.eu-westif Mr. Kwok did erroneously claim that the reserve was comprised in part by gold, the Indictment does not allege that Mr. Kwok had any unique knowledge about or access to the manner in which the Himalaya Exchange maintained its reserve, be it in gold, cash, or some other asset.
 Thus, the Indictment does not allege that this was a knowing misrepresentation.
 ECA, Loc.
 134 IBEW Joint Pension Tr. of Chicago, 553 F.3d at 198; Stephenson, 700 F.Supp.2d at 619.